This Couple Proves There’s Lots of Love in the Greeting Card Biz

 Needham: Make sure you really like each other and want to spend all your time together.

 Molesso: Air out all your dirty laundry because committing to starting a business together is like getting married.
 Trust is really important, and when you’re putting your own money and your time and livelihood on the table, you should know for sure that this is what you want and that you feel comfortable doing it with the other person.
-Luckily for us, we got most of our fights out in the first year, and now that we’ve been together for a while, we have built up this type of relationship where if were disagree on something, we know that we will get past it.
+Lucky for us, we got most of our fights out in the first year, and now that we’ve been together for a while, we have built up this type of relationship where if were disagree on something, we know that we will get past it.

 What’s your favorite thing about working with each other?
 What’s the most annoying thing about working with each other?

 Needham: My favorite thing is that we get to be together and it’s a unique bond.
-We get to share successes and excitement together in a different way.
+We get to share successes and excitement in a different way.
 Nothing is very annoying, so I guess the most important thing is that Ash will talk shop at inopportune times—like when I’m literally walking out the door to go to work.